psychonaute/hola_proxy_list/README.md

 Once proxy was accessed with proper credentials, it will whitelist your IP address for a while and will not require authentication for further requests.
 However, it might be more convenient to enable authorization for all requests unconditionally.

+hola-proxy-list outputs resulting list in CSV format into stdout and logs get written to stderr.
+Those two outputs don't interfere with each other and you may use output of application right away as machine-readable input for other programs.

 Note: proxy auth credentials have some expiration time, so you'll have to update it from time to time.

 ## Requirements